TACOM senior leader banner image

 COMMAND SGT.
 MAJ.
 Kofie B. Primus

-Command Sergeant Major Primus is a native of Trinidad and Tobago.
-He enlisted in the U.S. Army in September 1999 as a Bradley Fighting Vehicle mechanic and attended Basic and Advanced Individual Training at Fort Knox, Kentucky.
+Prior to this assignment, he served as the command sergeant major of the 21st Theater Sustainment Command, Panzer Kaserne, Germany.
+A native of Trinidad and Tobago, Primus enlisted in the U.S. Army in September 1999 as a Bradley Fighting Vehicle mechanic and attended Basic and Advanced Individual Training at Fort Knox, Kentucky.

 back to top